skupperproject/refdog/input/commands/link.md

 Display help for link commands and exit.

-A link is a site-to-site communication channel.
+A site-to-site communication channel.
 Links serve as a transport for application connections and requests.
 A set of linked sites constitute a network.

 Links are not usually created directly.
-Instead, you use a grant and token to obtain a link.
+Instead, you typically use an access token to obtain a link.

 </section>